denz-io/pos-ems/readme.md

 Once your local environemnt is setup properly got to project directory and the following:

--php artisan key:generate
+- php artisan key:generate
--php artisan migrate
+- php artisan migrate
--php artisan server
+- php artisan server

 ## Powered By Laravel